 - Closed August.

 Yet this modern winery, complete with tasting rooms with views to die for, is owned by one of the regions’ oldest winemaking families – Martinez Bujanda.
 Originally established in 1889 by patriarch Joaquin Martinez-Bujanda, Finca Valpiedra was subsequently opened in 1999 by his great-grandchildren, Carlos and Pilar.
-They are very much the modern face of the region; with their awesome energy, passion, and drive, they continue to bring international acclaim to Spain’s most historic vineyard.
+They are very much the region’s modern face; with their awesome energy, passion, and drive, they continue to bring international acclaim to Spain’s most historic vineyard.

 - Monday to Saturday: 10:00 and 12:00 – 2-hour duration, booking in advance essential

-The darling of both Rioja connoisseurs and Spain’s well-heeled elite, Roda is possibly one of the best examples of modern Rioja available today.
-Founded in 1986 by pioneering Mallorcan Mario Rotllant, Roda is a very pretty winery situated near the railway station quarter in Haro.
+The darling of both Rioja connoisseurs and Spain’s well-heeled elite, Roda, is possibly one of the best examples of modern Rioja available today.
+Founded in 1986 by pioneering Mallorcan Mario Rotllant, Roda is a beautiful winery situated near the railway station quarter in Haro.
 Their ethos has been the same from the outset: to produce only the very best reds from low yielding Tempranillo vineyards, at prices that are far from unreasonable.
-To that end, Roda commands a loyal following both at home and abroad, although nothing can come close to actually visiting this venerable estate and sampling their excellent wines in the presence of the estate’s charming staff.
-A true symbol of the modern, and very welcoming face of Rioja.
+To that end, Roda commands a loyal following both at home and abroad.
+However, nothing can come close to visiting this venerable estate and sampling their excellent wines in the presence of the estate’s charming staff—a true symbol of the modern and very welcoming face of Rioja.

 3. La Rioja Alta